Running on Empty at the Soho Theatre

 The two songs that frame the piece are piercing and haunting, particularly in the show’s closing moments when Grove returns to the microphone after another exasperating sequence.
 The song itself is wistful and full of sadness but her breathlessness gives it all the more depth.

 It is at times difficult to engage with this show.
 There are moments when it seems to be playing inside the mind of someone else, that we cannot see into.
 But for all its difficult moments it also provides ones of beauty and strength.

-Running on Empty is on at the Soho Theatre until 16th February 2014, for further information or to book visit here.
+Running on Empty is at the Soho Theatre until 16th February 2014.
+For further information or to book visit the theatre’s website here.